aklin/ChangeDispenser/README.md

 # ChangeDispenser

 Hello!
-Please clone this repository and open `introduction.html` as the introductory point.
+Please clone or download this repository and open `introduction.html` as the introductory point.

 Thank you